prabhupavitra/prabhupavitra.github.io/_projects/etl-pipeline-earningcall-mysql-pyspark.md

 ####  Data Acquisition
 <span style="font-family:Georgia; font-size:18px;">
 There are various ways to locate the transcripts.
 Some of the popular sources include Seeking Alpha, Factiva, Factset, Pitchbook, Capital IQ, Bloomberg and Westlaw Campus Research.
 Thomson One Streetevents is a great resource for earnings call transcripts and some limited audio recordings.
 Dow Jones Factiva also has earnings call transcripts, although they often include just a summary of the company’s presentation, along with the analysts’ questions, instead of including the word-for-word transcripts that are usually included with the Thomson Reuters Streetevents transcripts.
-Factset,  available for use in Lippincott Library, also has eaFactset 1 arnings call transcripts and some audio broadcasts.
+Factset,  available for use in Lippincott Library, also has earnings call transcripts and some audio broadcasts.
 However, the earnings call transcripts for this project were obtained from the website Seeking Alpha.
 The transcripts are well labeled, including the name of the speaker(executive and analysts) and speech content. </span>

 #### Methods & Analysis